rstudio/team-admin.rstudio.com/docs/troubleshooting/lab-troubleshoot.md

 sudo ./r_Session_crash
 ```

-Are you able to reproduce the issue with your `admin-user` by logging into RStudio Server Pro or by starting a new session?
+Are you able to reproduce the issue with your `admin-user` by logging into RStudio Workbench or by starting a new session?

 ### Task: Investigate